edtireli/p-brain/README.md

 python -m pbrain run --dwi dwi.nii.gz --diffusion csd --connectome ...
 ```

-This writes the streamlines (`.tck`, openable in MRtrix/TrackVis and rendered
+This writes the streamlines (`.tck`, openable in MRtrix or TrackVis, and
-as a track-density NIfTI for 3-D exploration) and a parcel × parcel connectivity
+rendered as a track-density NIfTI for 3-D exploration) and a parcel-by-parcel
-matrix (CSV/JSON) under `09_diffusion/`.
+connectivity matrix (CSV and JSON) under `09_diffusion/`.

 ---

 ## Outputs

-A BIDS-like derivatives tree under `<subject-dir>/derivatives/`, numbered for
+A BIDS-like derivatives tree is written under `<subject-dir>/derivatives/`,
-natural sort order:
+numbered for natural sort order:

 ```
-00_diagnostics/                 fit plots + whole-brain map montages 01_load/                        loaded DCE/IR/DWI (+ timing)
-02_t1m0/                        T1 map + M0 map  (t1_map.nii.gz, m0_map.nii.gz)
+00_diagnostics/                 fit plots and whole-brain map montages 01_load/                        loaded DCE/IR/DWI and timing 02_t1m0/                        T1 map and M0 map  (t1_map.nii.gz, m0_map.nii.gz)
-03_aif/                         arterial input function 04_tissue_roi/                  parcellation + tissue region map 05_signal_to_conc/              4-D contrast concentration  (concentration.nii.gz)
+03_aif/                         arterial input function 04_tissue_roi/                  parcellation and tissue region map 05_signal_to_conc/              4-D contrast concentration  (concentration.nii.gz)
     <converter>/diagnostics/      conversion QC plot  (conversion_qc.png)
 06_normalisation/               normalised curves
 07_kinetic/<model>/             per model:
     voxelwise/                    whole-brain maps  (nii.gz)
-    region/  parcel/              tissue & parcel summaries  (nii.gz + csv + json)
-    diagnostics/{voxel,tissue,parcel,montage}/   fit plots & map montages
-08_summary/                     run summary + QC
-09_diffusion/<model>/           FA/MD/… maps, + tractography & connectome
+    region/  parcel/              tissue and parcel summaries  (nii.gz, csv, json) diagnostics/{voxel,tissue,parcel,montage}/   fit plots and map montages 08_summary/                     run summary and QC 09_diffusion/<model>/           FA, MD, and other maps, plus tractography and connectome
 ```

-Every model output exists as **nii.gz, csv, and json** at the region/parcel
+Every model output exists as **nii.gz, csv, and json** at the region and parcel
 levels.
-The T1 map, M0 map, and the **4-D concentration volume** are written as
+The T1 map, the M0 map, and the 4-D concentration volume are written as
 NIfTI so you can use them directly.
 Each stage writes a `manifest.json` with its
-provenance and a QC block (physiological-range flags).
-Per-model diagnostics —
+provenance and a QC block of physiological-range flags.
+Per-model diagnostics,
-the same fit plots shown in the paper — render every run.
+the same fit plots shown in the paper, are rendered on every run.

 ---

 ## Representative output

-The default maps from a single automated run — Ki and vb (Patlak), plus CBF,
+The default maps from a single automated run, namely Ki and vb from Patlak plus
-MTT and CBV (Tikhonov deconvolution) — summarised per anatomical region,
+CBF, MTT, and CBV from Tikhonov deconvolution, summarised per anatomical region,
-alongside a diffusion metric (the per-voxel view is the poster at the top).
-All
-come from one `pbrain run`, with no manual steps.
+alongside a diffusion metric.
+All come from one `pbrain run` with no manual
+steps.
+The per-voxel view of the same maps is shown in the banner at the top of
+this page.

-**Per-region — projected onto the SynthSeg parcellation**
+**Per-region, projected onto the SynthSeg parcellation**
 ![Parcellated output maps](https://raw.githubusercontent.com/edtireli/p-brain/main/docs/img/output_maps_parcel.png)

-**FA — fractional anisotropy (optional DTI / diffusion track)**
+**FA, fractional anisotropy, from the optional DTI diffusion track**
 ![FA](https://raw.githubusercontent.com/edtireli/p-brain/main/docs/img/fa_montage.png)

-Every map is produced by the pipeline itself at voxel, tissue-class, and
+Every map is produced by the pipeline at voxel, tissue-class, and DKT-parcel
-DKT-parcel level; see the paper for the full set and quantitative validation.
+level.
+See the paper for the full set and the quantitative validation.

 ---